jtnydv/proton/script/README.md

 # Writing ProtonScript program

-    INFO: So, we are going to write our first ProtonScript program.
+    So, we are going to write our
+    first ProtonScript program.

 **1.** Write ProtonScript program in the ProtonScript notepad.